 Compulsory Social Benefits

-In addition to the monthly salary paid by employers, the latter are also required to provide employees with various social insurances.
+In addition to the monthly salary paid by employers, the latter are also required to provide employees with various social insurance.
 Similarly to Western countries, the tax paid on insurance is divided between the employer and the employee.

 Learn more about social benefits contributions in the comprehensive financial guide for foreign companies in China.